CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/getting-started.md

 > **Note:** If the VM is not in use, please **deallocate** it to avoid unnecessary resource consumption.

-## Let's Get Started with Unified Data Foundation
+## Let's Get Started with Microsoft Fabric and OneLake

 1. In the JumpVM, click on **Microsoft Edge** browser shortcut which is created on desktop.